bermi/akelos/test/RUNNING_TESTS.markdown

     ./makelos test:case active_support

-This will runn all the cases available at
+This will run all the cases available at

     test/appname/active_support/cases/*.php